(So that road accident doesn't leave your bank account on empty)

 Our independent agents can help you decide how much coverage is best to ensure your assets are fully protected.
 If you’re interested in purchasing extra coverage under an umbrella policy, they can also help you determine how much is best for your specific situation.

 The cost depends on the amount of coverage and a variety of factors like age, where you live, the car you drive, and your driving record.
-In 2014, the national average was $866 annually.
+In 2019, the national average was $538 annually for liability insurance.
 However, taking into consideration all of the factors above, monthly premiums can range anywhere from less than $50 a month to couple hundred dollars a month.

 The Awesome Benefits of an Independent Agent